 Immigrants have always fueled America’s economic and cultural dynamism

 Our immigration system is broken and in need of a 21st-century upgrade.
-11 million undocumented immigrants live, work, and contribute to communities across the U.S. without legal paperwork.
+11 million immigrants live, work, and contribute to communities across the U.S. without legal paperwork.

 When immigrants – like all Americans – are able to realize their full potential, everyone benefits.
 But undocumented immigrants, who make up more than 5% of the U.S. workforce, and their families are forced to live on the economic margins.
 Their lack of status subjects them to exploitation by employers, blocks them from maximizing their skills and developing new ones, and keeps them in perpetual fear of deportation.
-These impacts undermine the stability of our communities, the strength of our economy, and the integrity of our families.
+These impacts undermine the stability of our communities, the strength of our economy, and the security of our families.

 It does not have to be this way.
 The vast majority (70-80%) of Americans of all political stripes support commonsense solutions that include a path for hard-working undocumented immigrants to earn the privilege of citizenship over time.
 Not only will such a policy stimulate the economy and strengthen our communities, it will fortify the integrity of our democracy.